LeonardLauHJ/GymMonitor-Lite/README.md

 A Postman collection is included in this repo to test all API endpoints.
 These tests are intended to be run **in order**, as some depend on data created in previous requests.

 - The collection is preconfigured with environment variables for JWT tokens (e.g. `{{member_token}}`, `{{staff_token}}`), so you **do not need to manually generate or paste tokens** to test endpoints.
+- The initial demo data generates dates and times relative to when the app is run (e.g., ± a certain offset from the current time).
+This ensures that most tests work correctly regardless of when the app is started.
 - For demo purposes:
   - **Club 1** is the only club with meaningful data.
   - **Demo member user (ActiveGymGoer):**